Why would I need supplements for digestion?

 Depending on what your sensitivities are, a digestive enzyme supplement, like GluDaZymeTM from Metabolic Maintenance®, may help mitigate those uncomfortable side effects of digestive trouble.

-What if I don’t struggle with gas?
+What if I don’t struggle with gas or indigestion?

 What do digestive enzymes do?